f5devcentral/f5-big-iq-lab/docs/class1/module2/lab1.rst

 |lab-1-3|

-.. warning:: Starting in 7.0, BIG-IQ displays AS3 application services created using the AS3 Declare API as Unknown Applications.
+.. warning:: Starting 7.0, BIG-IQ displays AS3 application services created using the AS3 Declare API as Unknown Applications.
-             You can move those application services using the GUI, the `Move/Merge API`_ or create it directly into Application in BIG-IQ using the `Deploy API`_ to define the BIG-IQ Application name.
+             You can move those application services using the GUI, the `Move/Merge API`_, `bigiq_move_app_dashboard`_ F5 Ansible Galaxy role or create it directly into Application in BIG-IQ using the `Deploy API`_ to define the BIG-IQ Application name.

 Click on your Application, Properties > CONFIGURATION, look at AS3 Declaration.